Inflect logo

 • Microsoft Azure

-Internet Exchange Points (IXPs): The primary exchange is INEX (Internet Neutral Exchange), which keeps a significant volume of local and national traffic within Ireland's borders.
-This reduces latency for domestic users and improves overall network performance.
+Internet Exchange Points (IXPs): The primary exchange is INEX (Internet Neutral Exchange Association) in Dublin.
+Peering at INEX keeps local traffic within Ireland, significantly reducing latency and transit costs for connections between local businesses and users.

 Power Analysis